My attempt here is to give you resources on the Internet that can accomplish several things:

 The Washburn University School of Law provides a tremendous resource for locating local Bar Associations throughout the U.S. Most all of these associations have referral programs and while we don’t believe that they are your best source for finding the “best” attorney, we want you to have access to as many resources as possible in directing and managing your situation.

 Here you’ll find information on the National Highway Traffic Safety Administration, the NHTSA.
 These are the folks who devised the Field Sobriety Tests and provide the training material for local or state police.

 Mothers Against Drunk Driving MADD

-Since this is the one, single source for political pressure that has made criminals out of otherwise law abiding citizens, we thought you ought to get a chance to find out what they do and why they do it.
+Since this is the single source for political pressure that has made criminals out of otherwise law-abiding citizens, we thought you ought to get a chance to find out what they do and why they do it.
 Since being founded in 1980 by a small group of mothers, MADD has grown to one of the largest crime victims’ organizations in the world.

 We also recognize that many DUI/DWI arrests and stops uncover either the use of or possession of drugs such as marijuana.
 So, to round out the resource links we thought we’d give these two to you in case you fall into the “caught with the goods” category.

 I’m proud of our Public Defenders in Sonoma County and I have high regard for those public defender attorneys I’ve met in other countries that I’ve practiced in.
 Many people like to joke about them, but it is a very demanding job and these men and women are understaffed, to say the least.
 You can always start out using their services and if you truly aren’t satisfied then just borrow from a friend or relative and hire a Santa Rosa Attorney who specialized in DUI’s to take your case over.
 But, remember, if that private attorney doesn’t concentrate his business in the area of DUI’s then you just might find yourself with another attorney too busy to do what you need to be done.